MilanDonhowe/ProcessingBearAssignment/README.md

 # ProcessingBearAssignment
-This is my processing code written in the "Python" mode for a computer science project.
+This is my processing code written in the "Python" mode for my Eight Period Computer Science class.
+The Song used (bear.mp3) is Life on the Sun by The Lonely Biscuits